 Everyday GP care

-Discuss medication review questions, certificate assessments, pathology, imaging, and referrals where clinically appropriate after GP assessment.
+Discuss prescriptions, medical certificates, pathology, imaging, and referrals where clinically appropriate after GP assessment.

-Telehealth may be appropriate for routine medication review and certificate questions when the GP has enough information to assess safety.
+Telehealth may be appropriate for routine prescription renewal and certificate questions when the GP has enough information to assess safety.

 Not for emergencies